-- Age 65 and older - Age 12-64 years with underlying conditions outlined in Table 5a.2 below. - From Black, Asian and minority ethnic backgrounds
+- Age 65 and older - Age 12-64 years with underlying conditions outlined in Table 5a.2. - From Black, Asian and minority ethnic backgrounds and dyspnoea.
+Long-term symptoms following COVID-19 are more likely with increasing age, higher BMI and female sex.

 The majority recover from infection without clinical intervention.
-However, approximately 20% of identified cases globally have resulted in hospitalisation.
+However, since 1 March 2020 17.8% of cases notified in those aged 65 years and older in Ireland have resulted in hospitalisation.
 In up to 80% of patients symptoms last more than two weeks.
-Long-term symptoms ("Long COVID") include fatigue, headache, mood changes, chest pain, palpitations, hair loss, and dyspnoea.
-Long-term symptoms following COVID-19 are more likely with increasing age, BMI and female sex.
+Long-term symptoms ("Long COVID") include fatigue, headache, mood changes, chest pain, palpitations, hair loss,